-Vegetarian pasta e fagioli (or vegan) uses a light tomato broth, traditionally combined with white kidney beans or pinto beans, plus some ditali pasta.
-I like to add some red kidney beans to the mix as well for nice pops of colour.
+Moving on, this dish consists of a light tomato broth, traditionally combined with white kidney beans or pinto beans, plus ditali or ditalini noodles.
+I like adding red kidney beans to mine for a nice pop of colour.

-Either way, the beans are the star of the show in this classic Italian recipe, using more beans than pasta.
+Either way, the beans are the star of the show in this classic Italian recipe, using more beans than noodles.

-Sauté until your veggies are softened, about 5 minutes.
-Then, pour in the wine and continue to sauté until it is mostly absorbed, which will take about 4-5 minutes.
+Pour in the wine and continue to sauté until it is mostly absorbed, about 4-5 minutes. (photo 3)

-Next, add all the remaining ingredients, EXCEPT the pasta.
-(The pasta is only added in the last 10 minutes of cooking.)
+Add all the remaining ingredients, EXCEPT the noodles and mix well.
+Only add the pasta in the last 10 minutes of cooking. (photos 4-5)

-Now add your pasta to the soup and give it a stir.
-Return the lid to the pot, leaving it slightly askew to let some steam escape and cook for another 10 minutes.
+Now add your pasta and give it a stir.
+Return the lid to the pot, leaving it slightly askew to let some steam escape and cook for another 10 minutes. (photos 7-9)

-Then serve with some fresh parsley or vegan parmesan cheese and enjoy.
+Then serve with fresh parsley or vegan parmesan cheese and enjoy!

-Can you make pasta e fagioli in the Instant Pot?
+Can you make it in the Instant Pot?

 Yes!
 I’m happy to report that I’ve made the dish both ways, on stove top and in the Instant Pot.
 Both ways taste great!

-Just sauté the veggies in the Instant Pot, instead of on stove top.
-Next, add the white wine, if using, and sauté until absorbed.
+Just sauté the veggies, then add the white wine, if using, and sauté until absorbed.

 Then add all remaining ingredients, plus 1 additional cup of broth and cook on high pressure for 4 minutes.
-Once complete, quick release and serve immediately.
+Once the timer is complete, quick release and serve immediately.

-You make this ahead of time, in one of two ways.
-Fully prepare and cook your broth but don’t add the pasta.
-The pasta will absorb much of the broth if left in your soup for too long.
-So, if you’ve already made the broth ahead, when you’re reheating it on the stove, add the pasta 10 minutes before you’re ready to serve.
+You may fully prepare and cook your broth with the beans, but don’t add the noodles as it will absorb a lot of liquid so it’s best to cook it just before serving.
+So, if you’ve made the broth ahead, when you’re reheating it on the stove, add the pasta 10 minutes before you’re ready to serve.

-Alternatively, you may cook the pasta separately from the soup, then mix it in just before serving to prevent the pasta from overcooking.
+Alternatively, you may cook the noodles separately from the soup, then stir the past into the soup just before serving to prevent it from overcooking and getting too soft.

-If you do have leftovers, you may store in the refrigerator for 3-4 days and add a little extra broth when reheating to make up for the absorption.
+Your vegan pasta e fagioli tastes best when freshly made, as the noodles will continue to absorb the tomato broth as it sits.
+However, if you have leftovers, you may sore in the refrigerator for 3-4 days and add a little extra broth when reheating to make up for the absorption.

 More favourite Italian recipes